 His return to the Flames did not go so well.
 He was fired after just 68 games and was replaced by Greg Gilbert.
 Hay’s overall record as a head coach was 61-65-20-4.
 He did have quite a bit of success in both the American Hockey League (AHL) and Western Hockey League (WHL), where he won three President’s Cups (WHL championship) and three Memorial Cups (Canadian Hockey League championship).

 Odds & Ends

 On Aug.
-1, 1946, Frank Selke was named the Managing Director of the Montreal Canadiens.
-This move came two months after Selke resigned from a similar position with the Maple Leafs after clashing with Conn Smythe.
+1, 1946, Frank Selke was named the Managing Director of the Canadiens.
+This move came two months after Selke resigned from a similar position with the Maple Leafs due to clashing with Conn Smythe.
 The Canadiens won six Stanley Cup championships under the leadership of Selke, including five in a row between 1956 and 1960.
-He retired in following the 1963-64 season.
+He retired following the 1963-64 season.

 Happy Birthday to You

-Defenseman Anton Stralman, who turns 34 today, has played in the most games.
-He has suited up in 818 regular-season games and counting since being drafted by the Maple Leafs in 2005.
-He is currently playing for the Panthers, who are opening a Qualifying Series versus the New York Islanders this afternoon.
+Defenseman Anton Stralman, who turns 36 today, has played in the most games.
+He has suited up in 930 regular-season games and counting since being drafted by the Maple Leafs in 2005.